Aro1914/AroTable/README.md

 ### The **returnUnits()** Method

-The **returnUnits()** method returns a sorted array (using Merge Sort) of all integers with a single occurrence in the AroTable, if none exists, returns false:
+The **returnUnits()** method returns a sorted array (using Merge Sort) of all numbers with a single occurrence in the AroTable, if none exists, returns false:

 ```js
 const aroTable = new AroTable(1,2,3,4,2,3,4,5,6,6,6,3);